gvwilson/sensibleadventures/nardica/nardica.md

 "Ain't never been in one,"
 Iffy confessed
 as she sait on the other side of the aisle from him.
-"They must think pretty highly of you to lay on such a fuss."
+"They must think pretty highly o' you to lay on such a fuss."

 Wales laughed humorlessly.
 "I suspect that what they think highly of is this,"